youssefezzat304/youssefezzat304/README.md

 # Youssef Abdelrahim

-I am a master's student in Automation and Robotics, I have a strong enthusiasm for software development and its ability to deliver rapid and tangible outputs, with a special interest in autonomous systems and artificial intelligence.I am eager to learn and grow every day.
+I am a master's student in Automation and Robotics, I have a strong enthusiasm for software development and its ability to deliver rapid and tangible outputs, with a special interest in autonomous systems and artificial intelligence.
+I am eager to learn and grow every day.

 I love reading books.